abhineet123/MTF/ReadMe.md

 [**this one**](http://webdocs.cs.ualberta.ca/~asingh1/docs/Modular%20Decomposition%20and%20Analysis%20of%20Registration%20based%20Trackers%20(CRV%202016).pdf)
 for some preliminary results.
 There is also a [**dedicated website**](http://webdocs.cs.ualberta.ca/~vis/mtf/) where Doxygen documentation will soon be available along with detailed tutorials and examples.
 It also provides several datasets formatted to work with MTF.

-The library is implemented entirely in C++ though a Python interface called `pyMTF` also exists and works seamlessly with our [Python Tracking Framework](https://bitbucket.org/abhineet123/ptf).
+The library is implemented entirely in C++ though a Python interface called `pyMTF` also exists and works seamlessly with our [Python Tracking Framework](https://github.com/abhineet123/PTF).
 A Matlab interface similar to [Mexvision](http://ugweb.cs.ualberta.ca/~vis/courses/CompVis/lab/mexVision/) is currently under development too.
 We also provide a simple interface for [ROS](http://www.ros.org/) called [mtf_bridge](https://gitlab.com/vis/mtf_bridge) for seamless integration with robotics applications.
 A ROS package that uses it to exemplify integration of MTF with ROS is present in the `ROS` sub folder.

 Currently, MTF only works under Unix though support for Windows is under active development and will be added soon.
 Though it has been tested comprehensively only under Linux, specifically Ubuntu 14.04, it should work on Macintosh systems too (see [Compile/Runtime Notes](#compileruntime-notes) section below for resolving possible issues).

 MTF is provided under [BSD license](https://opensource.org/licenses/BSD-3-Clause) and so is free for research and commercial applications.
 We do request, however, that [this paper](https://arxiv.org/abs/1602.09130) be cited by any publications resulting from projects that use MTF so more people can get to know about and benefit from it.
+Finally, if any issues are encountered while installing or running the library, please create an entry under the `Issues` section and we will do our best to resolve it as soon as possible.

 Installation:
 -------------